urbas/bud/README.md

 # Bud

 Bud is a build tool.
-The word _Bud_ stands for _Build without the ill_.
+The word _Bud_ stands for _Build without the 'ill'_.